joshuacfowler/EndoHerbarium/README.md

 ## Repository Folder Description:
 This repository is set up with three folders:

 ### Analyses
 holds scripts to cobble data and run analyses
 File Name  | Description
 ------------- | -------------

+ecolab_validation_data_prep.R|compiles contemporary endophyte survey data used as test data endo_herbarium_mesh_and_prior_sensitivity_analysis.R|performs sensitivity analyses for model choices included SPDE mesh and priors endo_herbarium_multispecies_spatiotemporal_analysis_with_conservative_scores.R|replicates central analysis of spatially-varying temporal trends with 'Conservative' endophyte scores endo_herbarium_multispecies_spatiotemporal_analysis|**Central analysis** of spatially-varying temporal trends in endophyte prevalence; performs model fitting in INLA and generates figures endo_herbarium_records_merge.R|script to combine herbarium endophyte survey data with various specimen locality databases, along with use of ggmap package to generate locality coordinates posthoc_climate_correlation.R|downloads climate data from PRISM, calculates observed change in climate drivers, and tests for relationships between modeled trends in endophyte prevalence and change in climate drivers sample_size_sensitivity_analysis.R|analysis to test ability of model to capture trends in data with spatially-biased missing data. performs this task by generating simulated data, and then fitting models with know proportion of data missing in one quadrant

 2022-07-13_README_for_year_random_effects_in_MPM.txt | notes about meeting between Josh and Tom clarifying how we are lining up the year random effects of the vital rate models within the population model. summary is that surv/growth occur in year t->t1, and reproduction occurs in year t1, but this reproduction informs new recruits in the following year.
 LTREB_endodemog_2021_Plant_locations_and_maps | script to compile maps of surviving plants in the plots during census based on XY coordinates